metal3d/katenary/doc/docs/usage.md

 `podman-compose` and `docker-compose`) to a configurable Helm Chart.
 This resulting helm chart can be installed with `helm` command to your Kubernetes cluster.

+!!!
+Warning "YAML in multiline label"

+    Compose only accept text label.
+So, to put a complete YAML content in the target label, you need to use a pipe char (`|` or `|-`) and to **indent** your content.

+    For example :

+    ```yaml
+      labels:
+        # your labels
+        foo: bar
+        # katenary labels with multiline
+        katenary.v3/ingress: |-
+          hostname: my.website.tld
+          port: 80
+        katenary.v3/ports: |-
+          - 1234
+    ```

 Katenary transforms compose services this way:

 - Takes the service and create a "Deployment" file
 - if a port is declared, katenary creates a service (ClusterIP)
-- it a port is exposed, katenary creates a service (NodePort)
+- if a port is exposed, katenary creates a service (NodePort)
-- environment variables will be stored in `values.yaml` file
+- environment variables will be stored inside a configMap
 - image, tags, and ingresses configuration are also stored in `values.yaml` file
-- if named volumes are declared, katenary create PersistentVolumeClaims - not enabled in values file (a `emptyDir` is used by default)
+- if named volumes are declared, katenary create PersistentVolumeClaims - not enabled in values file
-- any other volume (local mount points) are ignored
 - `depends_on` needs that the pointed service declared a port.
 If not, you can use labels to inform katenary

+For any other specific configuration, like binding local files as configMap, bind variables, add values with documentation, etc. You'll need to use labels.

 Katenary can also configure containers grouping in pods, declare dependencies, ignore some services, force variables as secrets, mount files as `configMap`, and many others things.
 To adapt the helm chart generation, you will need to use some specific labels.

 For more complete label usage, see [the labels page](labels.md).

+!!!
+Info "Overriding file"

+    It could be sometimes more convinient to separate the configuration related to Katenary inside a secondary file.

+    Instead of adding labels inside the `compose.yaml` file, you can create a file named `compose.katenary.yaml` and declare your labels inside.
+Katenary will detect it by default.

+    **No need to precise the file in the command line.**

 ## Make convertion